Teyon Ware

-Teyon Ware (born August 13, 1983) is an American amateur wrestler.
+Teyon Ware (born August 13, 1983) is an American former freestyle and folkstyle wrestler.
 Competing for the Oklahoma Sooners, Ware won NCAA Division I wrestling titles at 141 pounds in 2003 and 2005.
-Ware is a 4-time All-American, former Big 12 Conference champion, and U.S. world team member that competed at the 2011 World Wrestling Championships.
-Ware married Shea Nicole McMullin on July 26, 2014.
-On July 15, 2015, it was announced that Ware would join the University of Wyoming's coaching staff.
+Ware is a 4-time All-American, former Big 12 Conference champion, and U.S. World Team member that competed at the 2011 World Wrestling Championships.

-Elementary school

-Attended Windsor Hills Baptist School in Oklahoma City, Oklahoma.

-High school years
+Early life

-Teyon attended Edmond North High School in Edmond, Oklahoma.
+Ware attended Edmond North High School in Edmond, Oklahoma.
 In high school, Ware was a letterman in football and wrestling.
-In wrestling, he won 4 Oklahoma State titles and compiled a perfect 132-0 record.
+In wrestling, he won four Oklahoma state championships and compiled a perfect 132-0 record and was named the Junior Hodge Trophy winner for 2002.
 In football, he won All-District honors and second team All-State honors.
-Teyon was Homecoming King his senior year.
+He was also Homecoming King his senior year.

-College
+College career

 Teyon attended the University of Oklahoma on a full ride wrestling scholarship.
-He won Nationals his freshmen year, took 6th place his sophomore year, won his junior year and placed second his senior year.
+He won a national championship his freshmen year, took sixth place his sophomore year, won his junior year and placed second his senior year.
 He graduated in May 2007 with a Mass Communications degree.

-2011 World Championships
+International career

-Ware competed at the 2011 World Wrestling Championships in freestyle at 66 kg where he lost to Andriy Stadnik 2-1, 4-0.
+Ware represented Team USA at the 2011 World Wrestling Championships in freestyle at 66 kg, where he lost to Andriy Stadnik of Ukraine 2-1, 4-0.

+Coaching career

+On July 15, 2015, it was announced that Ware would join the University of Wyoming's coaching staff.

+Personal life

+Ware married Shea Nicole McMullin on July 26, 2014.